dalalsunil1986/slim-doctrine2-restful-api-skeleton/README.md

 # RESTful API skeleton using Slim 3, Doctrine 2 (MySQL), PHPUnit, Mockery
-with sample unit and integration test using test database
+Single POST endpoint storing data via Doctrine 2, and unit test on the used service.

 by Elvis Ciotti <elvisciotti@gmail.com>

 ### Requirements
-* PHP 5.4 or above
+* PHP 5.4 or above.
-* Mysql at least v5.0 running (install with docker if not available, see section below)
+* Mysql at least v5.0 running (install with docker if not available, see section below).
+ Any doctrine2-compatible database can be used instead, change config accordingly

 ### Setup and run